anthnnygiang/todo/README.md

 ```

 ## Storage
-Todos are stored in a file named `todo.txt` in the home directory.\
+Todos are stored in a file named `.todos.txt` in the home directory.